Annamarie2019/ExampleDApps/README.md

 ### NFT linker

-This dApp sends the NFT that was originally minted at source-chain to destination-chain.
+This dapp sends the NFT that was originally minted at source-chain to destination-chain.

-1. To deploy the dApp, run:
+1. To deploy the dapp, run:

 `node scripts/deploy examples/nft-linker [<local|testnet>]`